Commensurating actions of birational groups and groups of pseudo-automorphisms: Birational actions of

-\begin{lem} Let $\bfk$ be any field extension of $\Q(\sqrt{d})$.
-Consider the embedding $j$ of $\SL_2(\Z[\sqrt{d}])$ into $G=\SL_2(\bfk)\times\SL_2(\bfk)$ given by the standard embedding into the left-hand $\SL_2$ and its Galois conjugate in the right-hand $\SL_2$.
-Then for every linear algebraic group $H$ and homomorphism $f:\SL_2(\Z[\sqrt{d}])\to H(\bfk)$, there exists a unique homomorphism $\bar{f}:G\to H$ of $\bfk$-algebraic groups such that the homomorphisms $f$ and $\tilde{f}\circ j$ coincide on some finite index subgroup of $\Gamma$. \end{lem} \begin{proof} The uniqueness is a consequence of Zariski density of the image of $j$.
+\begin{proof}[Sketch of Proof] The uniqueness is a consequence of Zariski density of the image of~$j$.
 Let us prove the existence.
 Zariski density allows to reduce to the case when $H=\SL_n$.
-First, the case $\bfk=\R$ is given by Margulis' superrigidity, along with the fact that every continuous real representation of $\SL_n(\R)$ is algebraic.
+In the case $\bfk=\R$, one first remarks that the image of $\SL_2(\Z[\sqrt{d}])$ in $\SL_n(\R)$ is not contained in a compact group because $\SL_2(\Z[\sqrt{d}])$ contains exponentially distorted elements.
+Then, Margulis' superrigidity and the fact that every continuous real representation of $\SL_2(\R)$ is algebraic prove the lemma.
 The case of fields containing $\R$ immediately follows, and in turn it follows for subfields of overfields of $\R$ (as soon as they contain $\Q(\sqrt{d})$). \end{proof}